IIIF/cookbook-recipes/recipe/0005-image-service/index.md

 ## Restrictions

-Though a version 3 manifest may specify a service using the version 2 `@id` and `@type` property formats, these are only to be used when you are specifying an image service that itself is version 2.
+Though a version 3 Manifest may specify a service using the version 2 `@id` and `@type` property formats, these are only to be used when you are specifying an image service that itself is version 2.
 See [recipe 75][0075] for more on this topic.

 ## Example